CSX in Indiana

 CSX Operations in Indiana

-- Operates and maintains more than 2,400 miles of track*
+- Operates and maintains nearly 2,500 miles of track*

-- Handled more than 2.6 million carloads of freight on the state’s rail network
+- Handled nearly 2.9 million carloads of freight on the state’s rail network

-- In 2013, CSX invested more than $72.5 million in its Indiana network.
-In addition, the company invested more than $578 million in freight cars and other rolling assets to serve customers through its rail system.
+- In 2014, CSX invested more than $67.5 million in its Indiana network.
+In addition, the company invested nearly $539 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
 Products shipped within Indiana include containerized consumer goods, coal, iron and steel scrap, iron and steel sheet, and feed grain.